 All in all, TRT will be much safer for you if you have accurate assessments for low T performed and are under the care of a knowledgeable licensed physician, such as the specialists at Gameday Men’s Health.

-Furthermore, if you’re experiencing symptoms of low T but your blood work comes back normal/healthy, chances are that TRT isn’t going to treat the underlying cause of your symptoms.
-This is imperative to consider as taking testosterone in a case where you already have adequate endogenous testosterone production can be unsafe.
-Remember, always confirm the suspicion that you have low T with proper bloodwork.
+Furthermore, if your blood tests come back normal/healthy, chances are TRT isn’t going to treat the symptoms you're experiencing.
+Taking testosterone in a case where you already have adequate endogenous testosterone production can be unsafe and exacerbate other health issues.
+Remember, always confirm the suspicion that you have low T with proper blood tests.

 Getting Accurate Assessments for Low T